How to Resize an Image Without Losing Quality

 - Start with the highest resolution source: Always resize from the original, full-resolution image.
 Resizing an image that has already been resized compounds quality loss with each generation.

 - Keep the aspect ratio locked: Stretching an image to fit non-matching dimensions distorts the content and looks unprofessional.
-If you need different proportions, crop first, then resize.
+If you need different proportions, the Resize tool now offers an inline crop step that opens automatically when a preset and your image disagree on aspect ratio — drag, click resize, done.
+No need to bounce between tools.

 - Avoid repeated resizing: Each resize operation introduces a tiny amount of interpolation artifacts.
 Resize once to your target dimensions rather than resizing incrementally.